konsolas/AAC-Issues/README.md

 # AAC-Issues
 AAC Issue Tracker.

-## Konsolas is currently not working on AAC
+## Konsolas has stooped working on AAC

 *Please make sure to take a quick search in existing issues before posting your issue.*